Bjournaux/SeaFreeze/Matlab/README.md

 ### Installing

 To run SeaFreeze, either change your active directory to SeaFreeze/Matlab, or add that directory to your Matlab path.
-In either case, the SeaFreeze_Gibbs.mat file must be in the parent directory of the Matlab functions.
+In either case, the SeaFreeze_Gibbs.mat file must be in the same directory as the Matlab functions.

 ## Running SeaFreeze